Upcoming Retreat

 6. What activities are included?

-- Campfire experience with movement, sound, and ceremony
+• A campfire experience with movement, sound, and ceremony under the open sky

-This retreat is rooted in the season of fall, a time of release and transition.
-Together, we will explore the theme of letting go—gently reflecting on what you are ready or needing to release, much like the leaves falling from the trees.
+Rooted in the energy of fall—a season of release and transition, this retreat invites you to explore the theme of letting go.
+Together, we will gently reflect on what you may be carrying and what you are ready to release, much like the leaves naturally falling from the trees.

-There will also be time to rest, explore nature, and simply be.
+There will also be unstructured time to rest, wander in nature, or simply be—because part of healing is giving yourself permission to do less.

 7. How do we get to the hut?